Smash Burger Sauce (Punchy, Creamy & Better Than Store-Bought)

 Method

-1. Whisk: Whisk together ¼ cup mayonnaise and ¼ cup Greek yogurt until smooth.
+1. Whisk the Base: Whisk mayo and Greek yogurt together until completely smooth.

 Notes